facebookarchive/mysql-5.1/support-files/MacOSX/ReadMe.txt

        MySQLStartupItem.pkg installation package, and the
        MySQL.prefPane.

-    2. Double-click on the MySQLStartItem.pkg file to start the installation process.
+    2. Double-click the MySQLStartItem.pkg file to start the installation process.

     3. You will be presented with the Install MySQL Startup Item